The Diapalante Community Education Centre …

 Trusts and foundations

-Ongoing funding which contributes towards the Centre’s core costs is gold dust.
-We would love to receive funding towards the continuing delivery of the excellent programmes the Centre has developed.
+Ongoing funding contributing towards the Centre’s core costs is gold dust – we would love to receive more funding towards the continuing delivery of the excellent programmes the Centre has developed.
+We also welcome funds enable us to develop new projects at the Diapalante Community Education Centre.